commercionetwork/commercio-sdk.dart/doc/lib/mint/mint_helper.md

-# Mint helper
+# MintHelper

-Mint helper allows to easily perform all the operations related to the commercio.network `mint` module.
+MintHelper allows to easily perform all the operations related to the commercio.network `mint` module.

 ## Provided operations